mikeguzman/EIF201-Progra-I/docs/intro-clases.md

         - Each function in a program performs a task and may return a value when it completes its task.
         - To define a function, you must specify a return type to indicate the type of the value returned by the function when it completes its task.
         - Return type void indicates that displayMessage will not return any data.
-1. <u>mifirstclassarg.cpp</u> Define class GradeBook with a member function that takes a parameter, create a GradeBook object and call its displayMessage function.
+1. **mifirstclassarg.cpp** Define class GradeBook with a member function that takes a parameter, create a GradeBook object and call its displayMessage function.

 ---